IngChesterW/IngChesterW/README.md

 - 👋 Hi, I’m @IngChesterW
 - 👀 I’m interested in cibersecurity, im one of the best..
-- 🌱 I’m currently learning CCNA CYBEROPS, data science and fluent english
+- 🌱 I’m currently learning CCNP security, data science and fluent english
 - 💞️ I’m looking to collaborate on big projects, i need to proof my self with heavy works on software testing and development